 While attending Defiance College, students may request to restrict the release of their Directory Information except to university officials with a legitimate educational interest as outlined above.
+This request will also restrict information shared with military recruiters as described in the Solomon Amendment section above.
 In order to restrict all information, a signed and dated request must be made in writing to the Registrar's Office, Serrick Campus Center 204.
 A form is also available in the Registrar's Office.
 Should the student graduate or otherwise leave the university, this restriction will remain in place until the student requests for it to be removed.

 Once a student's record has been made confidential, no information can be shared about the individual without the student's written consent.
 In such a case, problems may occur thereafter when potential employers or other parties make inquiries about the student.
 Any questions about this policy should be referred to the Registrar's Office at registrar@defiance.edu.